aws/aws-cdk/packages/@aws-cdk/aws-stepfunctions/README.md

     Error = "DescribeJob returned FAILED"
 });

-var finalStatus = new Task(this, "Get Final Job Status", new TaskProps {
+var finalStatus = new FunctionTask(this, "Get Final Job Status", new TaskProps {
-    Resource = getStatusLambda,
+    Function = getStatusLambda,
     // Use "guid" field as input, output of the Lambda becomes the
     // entire state machine output.
     InputPath = "$.guid"